Decoupling the Effect of Chain-of-Thought Reasoning: A Human Label Variation Perspective¶

 Loss & Training¶

-This is an analytical study involving no model training.
-Seven state-of-the-art reasoning LLMs (Qwen3, DeepSeek-R1, etc.) are evaluated on three subsets of ChaosNLI.
+This is an analytical study and does not involve model training.
+Seven SOTA reasoning LLMs (Qwen3, DeepSeek-R1, etc.) are evaluated across three subsets of ChaosNLI.

 Key Experimental Results¶